Gifted Guru

 How I get feedback on the group leader

-Boy, the group leader role is so, so critical.
+The group leader role is so, so critical.
 Friends, I often get it wrong.
-The kid I thought would be a natural leader turns out to be far too passive or far too controlling or too…well, you get the picture.
+The student I thought would be a natural leader turns out to be far too passive or far too controlling or too…well, you get the picture.
 How do I find out?
 Sometimes it’s obvious, and sometimes I learn about totally crazy dynamics on the feedback form that I completely missed.

 Here’s the form I use to get feedback on the leader from the rest of the group: